Carpk/tic-tac-toe/README.md

 Command line game, only Ruby needs to be installed.
 Currently, there are 3 differant versions.
 Each on a seperate branch.

-#### Master
+#### Master (in progress)

 Turning the command line game version from master_original to a full web app.
+The game is completely functional, however some refactoring and additonal features need to be implemented

 #### Master_original (completed)

-The first working version, the computer AI starts on the same spot at the beginning of each game every time.
+The first working version.
+The computer AI starts on the same spot at the beginning of each game, every time.

-#### Rand_start
+#### Rand_start (in progress)

 The first version of the game, which set the foundation on how the logic would be implemented.
-Each strategy will have a separate file.
+Each strategy will have to have a separate file.
 And the computer AI will choose a random starting point from certain key positions, on the board at each game start.

 ## Getting Started